...

 1. Whole Grains are a prime source of complex carbohydrates and fiber, providing your body with sustained energy throughout the day.
 Add whole-grain bread, pasta, and cereals to your diet for a natural energy boost.

-2. Fruits and Vegetables are jam-packed with important vitamins, minerals, and antioxidants, which can help boost energy levels.
-Eating a range of fruits and vegetables can help keep your energy levels up all day.
+2. Fruits and Vegetables are jam-packed with essential vitamins, minerals, and antioxidants, which can help boost energy levels.
+Eating various fruits and vegetables can help keep your energy levels up all day.

 3. Beans are high in protein, fiber, and complex carbohydrates, which can help to give a sustained energy boost.
 Add beans to your salads, soups, and stir-fries for an energy-boosting meal.